pyca/cryptography/docs/fernet.rst

                             :meth:`encrypt`.
         :returns int: The token's age in seconds.
         :raises cryptography.fernet.InvalidToken: If the ``token``'s signature
-                                                  is way invalid, this
+                                                  is invalid, this exception
-                                                  exception is raised.
+                                                  is raised.
         :raises TypeError: This exception is raised if ``data`` is not ``bytes``.